Genivia/FuzzyMatcher/README.md

 The `MAX` parameter may be combined with one or more of the following flags:

-- `reflex::FuzzyMatcher::INS` allow character insertions into the corpus
+- `reflex::FuzzyMatcher::INS` allow character insertions (extra characters)
-- `reflex::FuzzyMatcher::DEL` allow character deletions from the corpus
+- `reflex::FuzzyMatcher::DEL` allow character deletions (missing characters)
-- `reflex::FuzzyMatcher::SUB` character substitutions in the corpus count as one edit
+- `reflex::FuzzyMatcher::SUB` character substitutions count as one edit

-For example, to allow approximate pattern matches to include up to three character insertions into the corpus, but no deletions or substitutions (this is actually the most efficient fuzzy matching possible):
+For example, to allow approximate pattern matches to include up to three character insertions, but no deletions or substitutions (this is actually the most efficient fuzzy matching possible):

     reflex::FuzzyMatcher matcher(regex, 3 | reflex::FuzzyMatcher::INS, INPUT);